Privacy Policy

 • Consultation requests (not converted to service): 2-5 years

-• Financial records: 7 years (tax compliance requirement)
+• Financial records (invoices, payments, deposits): 7 years (tax compliance)

 • Service documentation & photos: 3-7 years post-service